-Via the 'External ref.' button, MasterCheck's accompanying 'SEND' plug-in allows you to compare your tracks to reference material in order to measure the differences in loudness, PLR and True Peak readings.
-If you wish, you can use the 'Offset to match' function to match the loudness of your material to the reference audio for a direct comparison.
+Via the 'External ref' function, MasterCheck allows you to A/B with reference material in order to check differences in loudness, PLR and True Peak measurements.
+If you wish, you can use 'Offset to match' to match the loudness for a direct comparison.

 'Offset to match' can also be used to remove loudness from an FX chain.
-This can be a useful technique for evaluating the impact of signal processing, without being influenced by the 'feel good factor' of increased loudness which might have been introduced by other plug-ins.
+This can be useful for evaluating the impact of signal processing, without being influenced by the 'feel good factor' of increased loudness.

-Playout services have a ‘letter box’ through which they deliver your audio.
-If you’re lucky it slides through, if not then the service will force it to fit.
-A heavily maximized master might win the loudness war on CD, but would simply be turned down on your music service or player.
-This leaves valuable headroom you could have used for transient detail and punch.
+Playout services essentially have a ‘letter box’ through which they deliver your audio; if it doesn’t slide through then the service will force it to fit.
+A super-loud master might win the loudness war on CD, but will simply be turned down on any major streaming service.
+This leaves valuable headroom which you could have used for transient detail and punch.

-It is important to be aware of how true-peak clipping can cause downstream distortion in encoded audio.
-Hyper compression will result in audible 'fizzing' and loss of stereo definition, especially with lower quality codecs.
+It is important to be aware of how True Peak clipping can cause downstream distortion in encoded audio.
+Heavy compression will result in audible 'fizzing' and loss of stereo definition, especially with lower quality codecs.

-With some recent updates to playout loudness levels, the main platforms now only differ by 3 LU between the loudest and the softest.
-Clearly there is no benefit in mixing louder than the loudest platform (at which point all platforms will be turning down your audio).
+The most popular streaming platforms now only differ by 3 LU between the loudest and quietest target for normalisation.
+Clearly there is no benefit in mixing louder than the loudest platform, at which point all platforms will be turning down your audio.

-Some of this is primarily a concern for the mastering engineer, but if you over-compress your mix the mastering engineer has nowhere to go.
-If you compress above a platform's target level, transients lost cannot be regained at mastering.
-Try using MasterCheck to audition at the service playout level and compare against reference audio at the same level to hear your mix in context.
+Much of this is primarily a concern for the mastering engineer, but if you over-compress a mix then the mastering engineer has nowhere to go.
+If you compress above a platform's target level, transients lost cannot be regained at a later stage.
+Try using MasterCheck to audition at the service playout level to hear your mix in context.